aws-samples/safeguarding-payments-fraud-detection-ai-ml-and-data-insights/README.md

 Safeguarding Payments: Fraud Detection, AI/ML and Data Insights

-Leveraging AI and data analytics to build an intelligent fraud detection system that safeguards payments and provides financial institutions with actionable insights to stop fraudulent transactions.
+Leveraging AI/ML and data analytics to build an intelligent fraud detection system that safeguards payments and provides financial institutions with actionable insights to stop fraudulent transactions.

 ## Architecture Diagram